 Our fostering criteria:

 - Everyone in Household Agrees to Fostering Dog

-Everyone in your family or household needs to be in agreement about fostering a dog for a period of time and understand what is involved in taking care of the animal.
+Everyone in your family or household needs to be in agreement about fostering a dog and understand what is involved in taking care of the animal.
 If you are renting a home, you will need to seek approval from your landlord.